 The significant flaws due to poor communication are a result of the ongoing methodologies in the healthcare system.
 An answer to this is the current leading technology which holds the capabilities to share the data seamlessly and allow users to consume information and process it for obtaining a better solution to existing problems.

-There are many reasons why the healthcare industry is being affected by ineffective communication, some of which are as follows:
+There are many reasons why the healthcare industry is being affected by ineffective communication tools, some of which are as follows:

 1. Healthcare or Medicare providers such as doctors, caregivers, social workers, and nurses go through a lot of situations where the lack of communication puts them in trouble.
 According to estimates, the statistics state that around 30% of healthcare malpractices in the period of 2009-2013 are a straight result of communication gap.